PeterRusznak/hashnode/cklj8zgff06hmj6s1243gh9cv.md

 ## Homemade "Login by Face Recognition" Tutorial with fast.ai, Flask and React.

 ## The Big Picture.
 In this step-by-step tutorial I show how to create a web application that recognizes your face.
+The model that does the heavy lifting (i.e. does the recognition, _the AI stuff_ ) is a  [fast.ai ](https://www.fast.ai/) model.
-I have been  following [the fast.ai course](https://course.fast.ai/) about Neural Networks since a while.
-This around 600-pages book covers a lot, it is full of **practical guidance** about training a model.
-Basically I have two goals with writing this blog post:
+I have been  following their great course about Neural Networks since a while.
+Their 600-pages book covers a lot; it is full of **practical guidance** about training models.
+But the model's integration with a fullstack web application is not included in the course nor in their book (as far as I know).
+Therefore in this post I want:
 - to show how to create a web application that _recognizes_ your face and lets you log in based on that.
 -  to show how to integrate a fast.ai model to a frontend framework.
 (React in this case)